fasuke85/hackathon-docs/nce-hackathon-2017/README.md

 Norges Bank provides APIs for foreign exchange rates and interest rates at http://www.norges-bank.no/Statistikk/apne-data/tilgjengelige-data/

-Finansportalen provides data sets with updated prices for difference product categories for Norwegian banks at https://www.finansportalen.no/andre-valg/feed-urler/
+Finansportalen provides data sets with updated prices for several product categories for Norwegian banks at https://www.finansportalen.no/andre-valg/feed-urler/